Energy Saving Tips: Working From Home

 min reading

-Blue laptop next to an electricty bill being cut by scissors
+Blue laptop next to an electricity bill being cut by scissors

 With many of us now working and studying from home, we might have noticed some savings on our daily commutes, from fuel and packed lunches, to take-away coffees and bus fares it goes without saying that there are a lot of savings to be made.
 Despite this, spending more time at home can see our home energy costs rise, particularly during the dark, cold Irish winters, and occasional hot summer days!
 Follow our energy saving tips guide to learn how you can be more energy efficient while working from home and not lose all those savings.